Dimnez/Catyen/README.md

 ## Quick Start

-The easyiest way to start is by using this [boilerplate](https://github.com/Dimnez/CatyenBoilerplate).
+The easiest way to start is by using this [boilerplate](https://github.com/Dimnez/CatyenBoilerplate).

 # Features